oracle-livelabs/converged/microservices-cicd/setup/setup.md

    ![Oracle Cloud Infrastructure Identity & Security Groups Screen](images/oci-groups.png " ")

-2. Create a New Group by clicking on the button Create Group.
+2. Create a New Group by clicking on the button Create Group

-3. Set the name and the description of the group to any name you can easily identify
+3. Set the name and the description of the group to any name you can easily identify.

    ![Create a New Group](images/create-group.png " ")